Last Updated on April 3, 2023 by Matt

 It is strongly advised to not ride the Xiaomi M365 in the rain, or any wet weather for that matter.
 While the scooter does have a good water protection rating, it’s still possible for water-related damage to occur, and to make things worse, that type of damage is never covered by the warranty.

-That said, I believe it’s almost universally true that most of the owners of this scooter have ridden it at least through some light rain at times, and in most cases, the scooter has managed it just fine.
 So, the recommendation stands, and you should avoid riding in the rain, but know that if you’re left with no choice, chances are, the scooter will be fine.

 Lights and riding at night